-Where no shop stewards have been appointed, the Commercial Workers' Union of Reykjavík (VR) may take steps to have a negotiating committee elected.
+Where no shop stewards have been appointed, the union of the employees involved may take steps to have a negotiating committee elected.

-5.4.
+5.6.
 Dissemination of information

-Before a special enterprise/company agreement is negotiated, the managers shall inform the shop stewards and other members of the negotiating committee of the company's standing, future prospects and staffing policy.
+Before a special company agreement is negotiated, the managers shall inform the shop stewards and other members of the negotiating committee of the company's standing, future prospects and staffing policy.

-Shop stewards shall have the right to information on wage payments at the workplaces where they are representatives to the extent necessary to apply the provisions of the special enterprise/company agreement.
+Shop stewards shall have the right to information on wage payments at the workplaces where they are representatives to the extent necessary to apply the provisions of the special company agreement.

-During the period of validity of the special enterprise/company agreement, shop stewards shall be informed twice each year of the matters mentioned above and the operational direction the company is focused on.
+During the period of validity of the special company agreement, shop stewards shall be informed twice each year of the matters mentioned above and the operational direction the company is focused on.
 They shall be bound by an obligation not to disclose this information to the extent that it is not under public discussion.